 Around the time of your surgery or procedure you may need to take medicine to thin your blood.
 Blood thinning medicine helps prevent blood clots from forming in your veins.
 This medicine makes it easier for a person to bruise and bleed.
 You will need regular blood tests while taking this medicine.
-If you have a bleeding disorder or a history of bleeding or blood clots, tell your caregiver.
-Talk to your caregiver about all of the medicines that you use.
+If you have a bleeding disorder or a history of bleeding or blood clots, tell your healthcare provider.
+Talk to your provider about all of the medicines you use.
 Physical activity helps prevent blood clots.
-Caregivers will help you be as active as possible after your surgery or procedure.
+Healthcare providers will help you be as active as possible after your surgery or procedure.

 - Rarely, a blood vessel or organ may be damaged during the procedure.
 This may cause bleeding inside your body.
 After your procedure, the stent could narrow and cause blood clots to form inside the stent.
 This may block blood flow, or increase blood pressure in your veins.
 The stent may move out of place or stiffen and stop working.
 You may also be at risk for a blood infection called sepsis.
 You may have new or worsened encephalopathy after your procedure.
 Encephalopathy is brain damage that causes mood and behavior changes.
 Your procedure may not reduce your portal hypertension.
 This may mean the bleeding in your esophagus and swelling in your abdomen may not stop.
 These problems may be life-threatening.